 If you’ve been reading up on preparing for the transition to FASB’s new ASC 842 accounting standard, you may have heard that lease data collection is complex and time consuming.
 In fact, it’s common for those who have not done it before (most private companies) to underestimate the effort required.
-Visual Lease has helped more than 300 organizations through the lease accounting process so far, and has helped over 700 organizations in lease management data for over 700 organizations.
+Visual Lease has helped more than 300 organizations through the lease accounting process so far, and has helped over 700 organizations in managing their lease data.
 We can tell you from experience that lease data collection will take longer than you expect.

 Here are some tips that can expedite the process, prevent mistakes, and save your sanity.